jitsm555/Flutter-Interview-Questions/README.md

 - What is an InheritedWidget?
 List some examples.
 - When to use Intrinsic height?
 - When to use Custom ScrollView?
 - Difference between GestureDetector and InkWell?
+[Learn from here](https://stackoverflow.com/questions/43692923/flutter-container-onpressed/62310664#62310664)
 - What is a vsync?
-- Difference between `AnimationController and Animation?
+- Difference between AnimationController and Animation?
 - When to use a SingleTickerProviderStateMixin and TickerProviderStateMixin?
 - What is Ticker, Tween and AnimatedBuilder?
 - What is an AspectRatio widget used for?
 - What is the purpose of ModalRoute.of()?
 - Difference between RemoveUtil and PopUtil in Flutter navigation?
+[Learn from here](https://stackoverflow.com/questions/62710395/difference-between-removeuntil-and-popuntil-in-flutter-navigation/62711118#62711118)
 - Difference between a Navigator.pushNamed and Navigator.pushReplacementNamed?
 - What is the use of WidgetsBinding class?
+- How to perform Hero Animation?
+- Difference between Element Tree, Widget Tree and Render Tree.
+- How to get responsive Flutter layouts?
+[Learn from here](https://stackoverflow.com/questions/59976971/how-to-get-responsive-flutter-layouts)

 # 3. Async operations
 - Explain async, await , thenand Futures.
 - Why build re-triggering again and again?
 How to scroll to a position in Flutter ListView?